kaiser-chris/gate-mod/README.md

 [//]: # (CONTENT-START)

- - 37 new Technologies
+ - 42 new Technologies
  - 4 new Countries
  - 5 new Cultures
  - 4 new Religions
- - 32 new Buildings
+ - 37 new Buildings
  - 80 new Production Methods for new and old Buildings
  - 10 new Journal Entries
  - 47 new Events
  - 2 new Pops
  - 5 new Goods
- - 2 new Combat Unit Types
+ - 35 new Combat Unit Types
- - 2012 new Localization Keys
+ - 2061 new Localization Keys

 [//]: # (CONTENT-END)